 Sadly, table salt starts out as real salt.
 It’s dug from the earth or retrieved from the sea but then begins a demineralizing process which is astounding.
 It begins with heat processing to strip away vital nutrients and minerals.

 Next, it receives a bleach bath and anti-caking agents are added.
 Now it will have iodine added or be reserved as non-iodized depending on what the factory is making that day.
-During all this process, what started out as healthy salt is now chemically decomposed, altered and then recombined as NaCL or sodium chloride.
+During all this process, what started out as healthy salt is now chemically decomposed, altered, and then recombined as NaCl or sodium chloride.

 So what happens to the minerals stripped from the salt by these destructive processes?
 They’re sold to companies to be made into mineral supplements.
 Hmm….

 The finished product, known to you as table salt, doesn’t look or act like salt anymore.
-Some 93% of this refined salt is sold to businesses which need chemically pure sodium chloride to make their products.
+Some 93% of this refined salt is sold to businesses that need chemically pure sodium chloride to make their products.
 Products like fertilizers, chlorine gas, explosives, and plastics.
 The rest is sold as table salt.
 Now that’s a scary group to be among, I think.

 Salt In The Old Days

 In our disease-ridden country, salt has been made the bad guy.
 It’s blamed for many of our epidemic diseases.
 This isn’t fair of course because of the different types of salt.

 If we take only a brief look at history, we’ll see real salt has been used for its health benefits throughout the ages.
 Trace minerals found only in real salt are necessary to the body for proper function.
 These same minerals are found in your makeup in great likeness.

 In the old days, a salt shelf was created inside the hearth of the fireplace.
 Stones or bricks would be left out in the building of the fireplace to create a space to be used as a shelf to keep the salt container.
 Heat from the stones kept the salt dry which prevented it from caking.